 Your social media presence should be configured to make it as easy as possible for these prospects to find you.
-Create accounts for yourself and your business on the social networks such as Facebook, Instagram, Twitter and LinkedIn – to make it as easy as possible for prospects to find you in the search results.
+Create accounts for yourself and your business on the major social networks – to make it as easy as possible for prospects to find you in the search results.

 If your company website is optimised for search engines, you might want to create a page specifically for each trade show you attend.
 This makes it certain you’ll be easy to find if prospects search for ‘[company name] [trade show]’ after the event.